dm-academy/Calavera/README.md

 * If that build succeeds, the result is archived to Artifactory
 * You then can (with Chef) deploy the result to a simulated "production" node.

-One audience that I hope will find benefit in this is people like me - mid-career types who are watching all the buzz about DevOps in the media and looking for some accessible way to get a little deeper into it.
-Folks, when I started this I did not know ANY of the technologies here except a little bit of Java.

-You can of course take 2 week courses in each of these technologies, but this is an alternate approach: see just enough of each in action to understand how it contributes to the overall system.
-It's been well worth it for me.

 ![](https://github.com/CharlesTBetz/Calavera/blob/master/docs/img/CalaveraArchitecture.jpg)

 See https://github.com/CharlesTBetz/Calavera/wiki/Calavera-Home and other wiki pages for full, evolving description.